Presupernova neutrinos: realistic emissivities from stellar evolution: Abstract

 \section{Abstract}

-We present a new calculation of \n\ emissivities and energy spectra from a presupernova, a massive star going through the advanced stages of nuclear burning in the months before becoming a supernova.
+We present a new calculation of \n\ emissivities and energy spectra from a massive star going through the advanced stages of nuclear burning (presupernova) in the months before becoming a supernova.
 The contributions from beta decay and electron capture, pair annihilation, plasmon decay, and the photoneutrino process are modeled in detail, using updated tabulated nuclear rates.
 We also use realistic conditions of temperature, density, electron fraction and nuclear isotopic composition of the star from the state of the art stellar evolution code MESA.
-It is found that beta processes contribute substantially to the \n\ flux above realistic detection thresholds of few MeV, at selected positions and times in the evolution of the star.
+Results are presented for a set of progenitor stars with mass between 15 $M_\odot$ and 30 $M_\odot$.
+It is found that beta processes contribute substantially to the \n\ emissivity above realistic detection thresholds of few MeV, at selected positions and times in the evolution of the star.